 Figure\,\ref{DFT-1} shows the total and partial density of states of MnBi$_2$Te$_4$ (a) and MnSb$_2$Te$_4$ (b).
 Our results agree with previous reports.\cite{eremeev2017competing,chen2019searching} Again, two compounds look very similar, especially Mn $3d$ states appearing at $-3$~eV from majority spins and $1$~eV from minority spins, and Te $5p$ states dominating at the valence band maximum with some admixture with Mn $3d$ states.
 While the low-energy part of the conduction band is dominated by Mn $3d$ minority spin states with some admixture with Bi $6p$ or Sb $5p$ states, there is noticeable difference between MnBi$_2$Te$_4$ and MnSb$_2$Te$_4$.
 Bi $6p$ states have the largest weight at the conduction band minimum of MnBi$_2$Te$_4$, while Sb $5p$ states have similar weight with Mn $d$ and Te $5p$ states.
 This difference is caused by heavier Bi than Sb, by which Bi $6p$ states are relatively lower in energy than Sb $5p$ with respect to Mn $3d$ and Te $5p$ states.
 While the difference is quite subtle, MnBi$_2$Te$_4$ and MnSb$_2$Te$_4$ are expected to behave differently when doped with electrons; electric transport may not be so sensitive to AFM ordering in MnBi$_2$Te$_4$ because doped electrons predominantly occupy $6p$ states of Bi, which is spatially separated from Mn.
 On the other hand, when doped with holes, MnBi$_2$Te$_4$ and MnSb$_2$Te$_4$ would behave similarly, i.e. antiferromagnetic ordering would make electric transport more resistive because doped holes have significant Mn $3d$ character.

 Within our DFT, the ordered moment on a Mn site remains unchanged $\sim 4.2 \mu_B$ between MnBi$_2$Te$_4$ and MnSb$_2$Te$_4$.
-This is consistent with the experimental effective moment $\mu_{eff} \sim 5 \mu_B$/Mn if the Mn moment is fully ordered.
-However, the experimental saturation moment shows strong $x$ dependence and is greatly suppressed with increasing Sb doping, which cannot be ascribed to the reduced Mn $3d$ electron density by hole doping.
+This is consistent with the experimental value of 4.09$\mu_B$/Mn at 10\,K for MnBi$_2$Te$_4$.\citep{yan2019crystal} However, the experimental saturation moment shows strong $x$ dependence and is greatly suppressed with increasing Sb doping.
+This cannot be ascribed to the reduced Mn $3d$ electron density by hole doping.
 A potential origin of such behavior may be due to the Ruderman–Kittel–Kasuya–Yosida (RKKY) interaction induced by doped holes \cite{Ruderman1954, Kasuya1956, Yosida1957}.
 This could induce magnetic frustrations, resulting in the reduction in the ordered moment, while the effective moment might remain unaffected.